What Can You Do if Your Dog Is Overweight?

 Here is a list of practical signs how your dog might act differently due to their excess weight:

-• male dogs struggle to lift its leg while peeing
+- male dogs struggle to lift their legs while peeing

 Personally, I recognize the heavy breathing and lagging behind on walks.
 Haiku has slowed down a lot and starts panting after mild exercise.
 Those are clear signs that we have some work to do.